SUMMER 2026

 Are we truly free?

-This project was generously supported by the Knight Foundation.
+This project was generously supported by New Music USA and the Knight Foundation.

 Steel Work of Mild Hands brings together recent works by Alberte Tranberg and Adam Shirley, two artists whose practices engage deeply with metal as a site of labor, time, and material decision-making.
 Shown within the context of the SNAG (Society of North American Goldsmiths) Conference 2026 in Detroit and hosted by Wasserman Projects, the exhibition connects individual studio practices to broader conversations about making, effort, and value in contemporary metal and jewelry.
 Rather than approaching metal as a neutral medium, both artists foreground labor as an active and visible component of the work.
 Processes such as cutting, bending, joining, and repeating are not hidden but allowed to remain present, shaping both form and meaning.
 In this sense, labor is not only a means to an end, but a way of thinking through material.